NgNhatThanh/Linkway-SocialNetwork/README.md

 # Linkway - Social network for developers

 ## 1. Project introduction
-Linkway is a social network that developers can come here and learn from other's knowledge through posts, and also share things they know about IT.
+Linkway is a social network where developers can come here and learn from other's knowledge through posts, and also share things they know about IT.

 ## 2. Main functions